All-Purpose Joint Compound

 First coat, embedding tape: all-purpose or hot mud if you're in a hurry.
 Second coat: all-purpose works fine, or hot mud to speed things up.
 Third coat: lightweight or topping for easy sanding.

-Dave uses all-purpose for everything and just deals with the harder sanding.
+Greg uses all-purpose for everything and just deals with the harder sanding.
 Uncle Frank uses hot mud for coats one and two, topping for coat three.
-Carlos uses whatever his clients already have on site, but pushes for lightweight when he has a choice.
+Eli uses whatever his clients already have on site, but pushes for lightweight when he has a choice.

 There's no single right answer.
 But there are definitely wrong ones.
 Using topping for tape embedding is wrong.
 Using 20-minute hot mud when you're still learning is wrong.
 Beyond that, experiment and find what works for your speed and your arm strength.